-The IRB must be perceived to be fair, impartial, and immune to pressure by administration, the investigators whose research plans are brought before it, and other committees and departments.
+The IRB must be perceived to be fair, impartial, and immune to pressure by the administration, the investigators whose research plans are brought before it, and other committees and departments.
 The IO appoints and evaluates the IRB Chair.
 Any change in appointment, including reappointment or removal, requires written notification.
 IRB Chair responsibilities include:

-- Managing the IRB and the matters brought before it with fairness and impartiality and in accordance with the policies and procedures in this handbook. - Conducting IRB meetings and expedited reviews. - Serving as signatory for correspondence generated by the IRB. - Taking immediate action to suspend a study or studies if subjects may be at risk of harm, when serious noncompliance may have occurred, or for any other reason where such action would be deemed appropriate.
-Such action requires subsequent notice to and review by the convened IRB. - Delegating to other experienced IRB members duties such as expedited reviews and other IRB functions. - Advising the IO about IRB operation, including IRB member performance. - Collaborating with the Director of Research and Scholarly Activity on matters pertaining to ethical conduct of human subject research at KHSC-KansasCOM. - Submitting, implementing, and maintaining an approved Federalwide Assurance ("FWA") with OHRP. - Overseeing and maintaining training requirements for IRB members and KHSC-KansasCOM investigators.
+- Managing the IRB and the matters brought before it with fairness and impartiality and in accordance with the policies and procedures in this handbook. - Conducting IRB meetings and expedited reviews. - Serving as a signatory for correspondence generated by the IRB. - Taking immediate action to suspend a study or studies if subjects may be at risk of harm, when serious noncompliance may have occurred, or for any other reason where such action would be deemed appropriate.
+Such action requires subsequent notice to and review by the convened IRB.